A Step By Step Guide on How to Become ...

 Let’s see how you can handle questions in this category, thus, consequently maximizing your scores.

-For every sentence correction question, you’ll have a maximum of two minutes because you will often be able to identify an issue to evaluate.
+For GMAT sentence correction questions, you’ll have a maximum of two minutes per question because you will often be able to identify an issue to evaluate.
 It’s worth noting that even if you cannot identify which option is correct, it rarely gets any better whether you spend 30 seconds or three minutes evaluating the question.
 So it’s best to avoid all that and use strictly not more than two minutes for a sentence correction.
 Minimize yourself to a single reread before moving to eliminate and guess your sentence correction.

 Consider proactively skipping if you realize you’ve not understood the sentence fully as written upon first reading.
 In that case, it’s advisable to move on to the next question briskly to save time.
-Since the sentence corrections are all independent, one question at a time format, with some level of discretion, you can decide quickly to skip over a question if you do not understand the sentence or cannot determine the difference between the choices.
+Since GMAT sentence correction questions are all independent, one question-at-a-time format, with some level of discretion, you can decide quickly to skip over a question if you do not understand the sentence or cannot determine the difference between the choices.

 The quick brown fox jump over the lazy dogs